-During the six months ended June 30, 2021, the Company repurchased approximately 1.5 million shares under its open market share repurchase plan for a cost of \$90 million at a weighted average price of \$60.62.
-Including prior year repurchases, the total amount repurchased under this authorization is \$740 million leaving approximately \$260 million available to be repurchased.
+During the nine months ended September 30, 2021, the Company repurchased approximately 1.5 million shares under its open market share repurchase plan for a cost of \$90 million at a weighted average price of \$60.62.
+On July 28, 2021, the Board of Directors of the Company approved an increase in the value of shares of common stock that may be repurchased under the share repurchase program to \$1 billion, all of which is unused and available to be repurchased as of September 30, 2021.
 Additional share repurchases, if any, will be made through open market purchases, Rule 10b5-1 plans, accelerated share repurchases, privately negotiated transactions, or other transactions in such amounts and at such times as the Company deems appropriate based upon prevailing market and business conditions and other factors.